What Is Avvo and the Avvo Lawyer Ranking System?

 Understanding the Criticisms and Praises of Avvo and the Lawyer Rating System

 What is Avvo?
 Are you using Avvo to market your law practice?
 Do you even know what Avvo is, or how you have been rated as a lawyer?
-Avvo has quickly become one of the leading websites where consumers go to find information about attorneys, but many lawyers are not developing their Avvo profiles properly.
-Some lawyers distrust or even hate Avvo so much that they have filed lawsuits against it (all of which have been dismissed so far), while other lawyers love Avvo and see it as a great source of new business.
+Avvo has quickly become one of the leading websites for consumer information on attorneys, but many lawyers are not developing their Avvo profiles properly.
+Some lawyers distrust or even hate Avvo so much that they have filed lawsuits against the site (all of which have been dismissed so far).
+Other lawyers love Avvo and see it as a great source of new business.

 What Is Avvo?

-Avvo goes beyond standard lawyer marketing websites on what it offers to users.
-While some sites enable lawyers to post their names, addresses, phone numbers, and website (often for a fee), Avvo provides a much greater depth of information.
-Avvo allows attorneys to post what is essentially an online resume, providing a place to list academic and employment history, publication credits, awards, and significant cases.
+Avvo goes beyond standard lawyer marketing websites in terms of the information it provides to users.
+While some sites enable lawyers to post their names, addresses, phone numbers, and website (often for a fee), Avvo provides much greater depth of information.
+Avvo allows attorneys to post what is essentially an online resume.
+Attorneys can showcase their academic and employment history, publication credits, awards, and significant cases.
 Lawyers can post links to their own website or to articles they have published (whether on other sites or on Avvo), and they can answer legal questions posted by potential clients.

 All of this is available for free, which enables participation by lawyers on even the tightest of budgets.

 Why would any attorney object to receiving free advertising?
 Ultimately, most attorney complaints about the platform stem from how the site works.